 Guidance for bodies applying for membership of IFN

 The Inter Faith Network for the UK welcomes applications for membership from bodies which believe they meet the eligibility criteria set out in its Membership Admission Policy.
 The Membership Admission Policy contains some criteria which apply to all bodies, and some which are specific to different categories of membership.
-The criteria for all applicants refer to being ready to adopt the set of principles set out in Building good relations with people of different faiths and beliefs, supporting IFN's statement of aims or values.
+The criteria for all applicants refer to being ready to adopt the set of principles set out in Building good relations with people of different faiths and beliefs, and supporting IFN's statement of aims or values.
 If you are interested in IFN's governance, visit the Governance page for further information.

 Membership of IFN is an expression of commitment to the work of developing inter faith understanding and cooperation, and brings particular benefits such as meetings to share news and good practice with others in the field.
 Further information about the benefits of IFN membership can be found on the about IFN membership page.